-Ibrahima Konate bolstered Liverpool’s defensive ranks when he became Jürgen Klopp’s first signing ahead of the 2021-22 season.
+Ibrahima Konate bolstered Liverpool’s defensive ranks when he joined Jürgen Klopp’s team ahead of the 2021-22 season.

 The France centre-back agreed a move to the Reds from RB Leipzig after four seasons with the Bundesliga club in which he played almost a century of games in domestic and European competition.